The 7 Biggest Mistakes That Prevent Cyclists from Losing Weight & Improving Performance

 Cycling alone doesn’t guarantee fat loss—it needs to be structured correctly to trigger consistent, lasting results.

-5. Not Training in the Right Zones for Fat Burning
+5. Not Training At Your Personal Fat Burning Intensity

-Many cyclists unknowingly train in the wrong intensity zones when trying to lose weight.
+Most cyclists train in the wrong intensity zones when trying to lose weight—and they don’t even realise it.

 6. Ignoring the Mindset & Habits Behind Weight Gain